The Informed Investor

 To avoid conflicts of interest, it is usually best to find a fiduciary advisor who is also independent, meaning they do not sell specific products.
 Their compensation comes from a fee on the assets they manage for you.
 They do not receive additional compensation for selling a specific fund so their objective is to choose investments best suited to meet your financial goals.

 These independent fiduciaries are obligated to act in your best interest.
-You do not have to worry about conflicts of interest too much because these financial advisors do not promote a single company’s products.
-For added reassurance, though, you know that these advisors will do what is best for you because they face serious regulatory consequences if they do not.
+You do not have to worry about conflicts of interest too much because these fiduciary financial advisors do not promote a single company’s products.
+For added reassurance, these advisors are obligated to prioritize your goals first and foremost because they face serious regulatory consequences if they do not.

 What Is Best for You?

 As you can see, there are many reasons to seek the help of a financial advisor.
-But if you choose not to, be sure to prioritize self-education so you can help avoid expensive mistakes that can set you back.
+But if you choose not to, be sure to educate yourself so you can help avoid expensive mistakes that can set you back.

 [i] Parker, Tim.
 4 Behavioral Biases and How To Avoid Them.
 Investopedia, June 2019. https://www.investopedia.com/articles/investing/050813/4-behavioral-biases-and-how-avoid-them.asp